Gtomika/aws-terraform-sample-app/README.md

  - Add caching solution: AWS ElastiCache
  - ~~Use VPC endpoints to reach S3 and DynamoDB instead of connecting through the public internet.~~ ✔
  - Don't associate public IP address to each EC2 instance.
+Create private subnets.
 Find way how to be able to SSH into instances like that (bastion host?). **Requires point above to be fixed first!**
  - Set up staging environment, only having ``prod`` is not good practice.
  - Configure logging to send logs to some observability platform (find free